 What’s the difference between the Pfizer, Moderna, and Johnson & Johnson vaccines?

-The Johnson & Johnson vaccine is what is called an adenoviral vector vaccine.
-It uses a technology that has been used for vaccines such as the flu shot.
+The Johnson & Johnson vaccine was what is called an adenoviral vector vaccine.
+It used a technology that has been used for vaccines such as the flu shot.
 The adenovirus is the virus that causes the common cold.
 Science removes the genomic material from the adenovirus and inserts the mRNA from the SARS-CoV-2 spike protein into the virus.
 That new recombinant adenovirus (adenovirus on the outside and SARS-CoV-2 mRNA on the inside) is given in the vaccine.
 Our cells get infected with the adenovirus, and our bodies make the spike protein for our immune system to then generate a response to.
 As of May 7, 2023, all remaining doses of this vaccine have expired and have been disposed of in accordance with local, state, and federal regulations.
 If you previously received 1 or 2 doses of this vaccine, it is recommended that you receive 1 bivalent mRNA dose (from either Moderna or Pfizer-BioNTech) after 2 months from your previous dose.

-Can I get the Pfizer vaccine for my first shot and the Moderna for my second, or vice versa?
+Can I get the Pfizer vaccine for my first shot and the Moderna for subsequent shots, or vice versa?

 It is recommended that children aged 6 months – 5 years who are unvaccinated receive more than one bivalent mRNA vaccine dose for initial vaccination and receive all doses from the same manufacturer.

 For unvaccinated individuals aged 5 years or older who previously received one or more doses of the monovalent Moderna vaccine, they should receive either the bivalent Moderna or bivalent Pfizer-BioNTech COVID-19 vaccine.